EricSmekens/node-serial-obd/README.md

 # LICENSE

-This module is available under a [FreeBSD license](http://opensource.org/licenses/BSD-2-Clause), see also the [LICENSE file](https://raw.github.com/EricSmekens/node-serial-obd/master/LICENSE) for details.
+This module is available under a [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html), see also the [LICENSE file](https://raw.github.com/EricSmekens/node-serial-obd/master/LICENSE) for details.